NebulousLabs/Sia/doc/API.md

 The siad API is currently under construction.
 The deprecated way of doing things is documented at the end of the (incomplete) new documentation.

+All responses from the API contain a 'success' field (a bool) and an 'error' field (a string).
+If the query returns an error, the 'success' field will be set to false and there will be an error message.
+If no error occurs, 'success' will be set to true and the error field will be empty.

 Consensus
 ---------